 The Facility Agreement contains customary events of default and requires that we satisfy various financial and non-financial covenants.
 The compliance calculations of the financial covenants of the Facility Agreement permit us to include certain cash funds we receive from the issuance of our common stock and/or subordinated indebtedness before or immediately after the calculation date.
 We refer to these funds as "Equity Cure Contributions" and we may include them in calculating compliance with financial covenants through December 2019, subject to the conditions set forth in the Facility Agreement.
 If we violate any covenants and are unable to obtain a sufficient Equity Cure Contribution or a waiver, or are unable to make payments to satisfy our debt obligations under the Facility Agreement and are unable to obtain a waiver, we would be in default under the Facility Agreement, and the lenders could accelerate payment of the indebtedness.
 The acceleration of our indebtedness under one agreement may permit acceleration of indebtedness under other agreements that contain cross-acceleration provisions.
 We anticipate that we will need an Equity Cure Contribution to maintain compliance with financial covenants under the Facility Agreement for the measurement period ending December 31, 2018.
-The source of funds for these Equity Cure Contributions has not yet been fully arranged.
-As of March 31, 2018, we were in compliance with the covenants of the Facility Agreement.
+The source of funds for any needed Equity Cure Contribution has not yet been fully arranged.
+As of June 30, 2018, we were in compliance with the covenants of the Facility Agreement.

 The Facility Agreement also requires that we maintain a debt service reserve account that is pledged to secure all of our obligations under the Facility Agreement.
-We may use these funds only to make principal and interest payments under the Facility Agreement.
+We may use the debt service reserve account funds only to make principal and interest payments under the Facility Agreement.
 The balance in the debt service reserve account must equal the total amount of principal and interest payable on the next payment date.
-As of March 31, 2018, the balance in the debt service reserve account was \$51.1 million and classified as restricted cash on our condensed consolidated balance sheets.
-The remaining amount included in restricted cash as of March 31, 2018 represents a portion of the proceeds from our October 2017 stock offering as discussed in our 2017 Annual Report.
+As of June 30, 2018, the balance in the debt service reserve account was \$52.7 million and classified as restricted cash on our condensed consolidated balance sheets.